MouseBiteLabs/Super-Nintendo-Cartridges/Advanced Flash/README.md

 ### Switch 1 - Memory Mapping

 This is the LoROM/HiROM switch.
-Turn it on to enter LoROM mode, or turn it off for HiROM mode.
+Turn it on to enter LoROM mode, or turn it off for HiROM mode, depending on the game you program.

 ### Switch 2 - SRAM Size

 This sets the RAM size for the game, assuming you have the RAM chip installed.
 The maximum allocated RAM space *per game* on this board is only 32 KB, even if you put a 128 KB RAM chip (you will need the 128 KB chip for multicarts).
 Some games will care that you have the correct RAM size, or else they will activate piracy protection, so you should try to match the settings your game calls for.
-Note that DIP positions 1 and 2, and 3 and 4 should be changed together simultaneously.
-You shouldn't have to ever move individual switches independently.
+Note that DIP positions 1/2, and 3/4 should be changed together simultaneously:

 - For 2 KB of RAM, set all switches OFF.
 - For 8 KB of RAM, set positions 1 and 2 ON, and 3 and 4 OFF.